GoMMC Guide

 BOOT

-This option selects a boot activity, which is performed on every powerup or BREAK.
+This variable selects a boot activity, which is performed on every power up or BREAK.

 BOOT Activity